karpathy/llm.c/README.md

 python train_gpt2.py --inference_only 1 --write_tensors 0 --sequence_length 1024 --batch_size 4 --compile 1 --tensorcores 1
 ```

-The time drops down to 26ms/iteration.
-So at the current 28ms/iteration we are only about 7% slower.
+The time drops down to 26.17ms/iteration.
+So at the current 27.93ms/iteration we are only about 7% slower.
+This somewhat makes sense because most of the FLOPs are in the matmul, and we both call about the same kernels.
+The remainder of the difference is likely our self-attention implementation, and possibly the round trips for GeLU, and permute/unpermute.

 ## discussions